 INDICATION CHECK/ADJUST/REPLACE "POWER ON" indicator fails to illuminate.
 (4.4.6) Check that the lamp is good Check for three phase a-c input.
 Check three input fuses for continuity (FUA1, 2 and 3).
 No voltages or improper voltages (4.4.8) on test card.
-Check for 115VAC control transformer output (X2 to FX1).
+Check for 115VAC control transformer cutput (X2 to FX1).
 Check fuse on control transformer.
-Check Driver Transformer Assembly (behind Driver rack) outputs: TB-70 to 71 = 24VAC for DFP and +20VDC TB4-72 to 73 = 24VAC for -20VDC TB4-74 to 75 = 15VAC for +5VDC If card a-c input is correct but d-c output is incorrect, replace card under test.
+Check Driver Transformer Assembly (behind Driver rack) outputs: If card a-c input is correct but d-c output is incorrect, replace card under test.
 "INVERTER ON" and "RESET" indicators fail to illuminate (4.4.9) - if supplied, or Inverter relays fail to actuate.
 Check that all thermal safety switches in the start circuit are closed.
 If thermal switch is found to be open, check for cause and correct.
-Check for proper blower motor rotation.
-Check the LD contacts in the Inverter stop-start circuit to make sure they are closed (LD coil on charge control assembly energized).
-Check that the LVR contacts in the LD coil circuit are closed (LVR relay coil energized on charge control assembly).
 Check that the IS relay is energized and operating properly, if not replace.
 Check for proper operation of any auxiliary relays that may be in the start/stop circuit.
 Check that the normally open (N.O.) contacts RX relay are closed (RX relay energized).
 Check that "INVERTER ON" lamp is good.
 "INVERTER ON" indicator does not illuminate, but "RESET" indicator stays illuminated.
 (4.4.9) - if supplied Inverter fails to start.
-Press "STOP/RESET", then "START" pushbuttons.
+1. Press "STOP/RESET", then "START" pushbuttons.
 If "RESET" indicator still remains illuminated check the following: a.
 Power supply (S) fuses b.
 Shorted SCR's c.
-Driver (Table 6-2) No pulses out of pulse transformer card(s) (4.4.14) Shorted SCR gate lead.
+Driver (Table 6-2) No pulses out of pulse transformer card(s) (4.4.13) Shorted SCR gate lead.
 Open circuit between driver and pulse trans.
 No firing power Defective pulse transformer card.
-High pulse approx. 15 volts (4.4.14) 1.
+High pulse approx. 15 volts (4.4.13) 1.
 Open gate lead on SCR.
 No signal or wrong connection of filter.
-(4.4.21) Shut Inverter off immediately and check for open or reversed circuit signal on the driver at TB .02 and common (COM) from the filter assemblies.
+(4.4.21) Shut Inverter off immediately and check for open or reversed circuit signal on the driver from the filter assemblies.
 CCA, CCB, CCC low signals, no signal or missing pulses.
 (4.4.21) Check for proper firing signals to SCR's of corresponding phase.
 Check for commutation feedback continuity.
 Motor cannot reach top speed.
 (4.4.22) Check max. speed pot.
 Check base freq. jumper Check driver (volts/hertz) Check line voltage